trygvis/iot-workshop-ndc-2018/assignments/mqtt-with-button/mqtt-with-button.md

 # Step 2

-* Tip: change upload speed to max.

-* Read button in `loop()`.
+* Read button's value inside `loop()`.
 If the button's state changes, print a message.

 *Note:* reading the button in a busy loop is not really a best practice as it uses lots of energy.
 Instead use the `attachInterrupt`.